slwang-ustc/FL_PS_MPI_client_selection/README.md

 ## Results

 ### Performance on the CIFAR-10
 The data on the clients follows IID.

-We set the lr as 0.1, local_batch_size as 32, decay_rate as 0.993 and min_lr as 0.001.
+We set the lr as 0.1, local_batch_size as 32, decay_rate as 0.993 and min_lr as 0.001 for all models.

-The total number of clients of "VGG9" and "VGG9+" is 10 and all clients are selected to train the model in each epoch.
+The total number of clients in "VGG9" and "VGG9+" is 10 and all clients are selected to train the model in each epoch.
+The total number of clients in "VGG9(100-10)" is 100 and 10 clients are randomly selected to train the model in each epoch.

-The momentum and weight_decay are 0.9 and 0.0005 for VGG9+, respectively.
+The momentum and weight_decay are 0.9 and 0.0005 both for VGG9+ and VGG9(100-10), respectively.

 <img src="https://github.com/slwang-ustc/FL_PS_MPI_client_selection/blob/main/figs/vgg9_cifar10.png" width="50%">